Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

 In this work, we addressed the limitations of existing RecLLMs in complex scenarios by introducing a novel Deliberative Recommendation task, which emphasizes explicit reasoning before predicting user feedback.
-To achieve Deliberative Recommendation, we proposed the Reason4Rec framework, which enables multi-step reasoning via three collaborative experts with three core reasoning capabilities: Preference Distillation, Preference Matching, and Feedback Prediction.
+To achieve this, we proposed the Reason4Rec framework, which enables multi-step reasoning via three collaborative experts with three core reasoning capabilities: Preference Distillation, Preference Matching, and Feedback Prediction.
 We aligned the reasoning process with users' true preference by using verbalized user feedback, \ie reviews.
 Through extensive experiments on three real-world datasets, Reason4Rec demonstrated superior performance in both prediction accuracy and reasoning quality, highlighting the significance of slow thinking in recommendation tasks.

 Despite its promising results, Reason4Rec is an initial attempt on Deliberative Recommendation, leaving many future directions.
 First, we only adopt user reviews as verbalized user feedback.
-Exploring multi-turn and diverse forms of verbalized user feedback, \eg conversations, may further enhance the reasoning process.
-Second, although Reason4Rec achieves comparable or even lower inference costs than Rec-SAVER and EXP3RT, there is still significant room to improve its efficiency.
+A promising future direction is to enrich the reasoning context from two perspectives.
+On one hand, future work can explore more adaptive history selection mechanisms, such as attention-based context selection, to better prioritize the most relevant past interactions for deliberative reasoning.
+On the other hand, future work can also consider modeling the user-item interaction history as a graph~\cite{liang2025concrete}.
+By learning from relational correlations and periodic events~\cite{liang2023learn} and using structure augmentation to handle islanded nodes~\cite{li2025eyes}, we can extract richer and more structured feedback signals, enabling the Reasoner to reason more accurately about user preferences.
+Second, although Reason4Rec achieves comparable or even lower inference costs than Rec-SAVER and EXP3RT, there is still room to improve its efficiency.
 Future work could explore designing LLM acceleration algorithms tailored to Deliberative Recommendation.
-Third, it is promising to design an interactive learning paradigm between Reason4Rec and users.
+Third, we only treat Reason4Rec as a recommendation model for predicting user feedback.
+Given that the reasons generated by Reason4Rec can explicitly express user preferences, future work could consider leveraging such explicit reasoning to construct more interpretable user simulators~\cite{zhang2025llm}.
+Fourth, it is promising to deploy Reason4Rec on real-world recommendation platforms, such as OpenP5~\cite{xu2024openp5}, to better explore how to combine LLM-based deliberative reasoning with practical applications, enabling more systematic evaluation and broader adoption of deliberative recommendation in diverse real-world scenarios.